 Reward to risk is how much bigger your profit is relative to your risk.
 For example, if you utilize a R:R of 2, that means you want your profits to be twice at large as your losses.
 If you have a stop loss order 10 cents below your entry, you place a profit target (limit order) 20 cents above your entry.

 You may need to alter your R:R from time to time, or even throughout the day as conditions change.
 In the big morning moves you may be able to get R:Rs of two or three to one.
-As things calm down you may only get 1.5 (risk 20 cents to make 30 cents).
+As things calm down you may only get 1.5 (risk 10 cents to make 15 cents per share).

 The following chart shows the R:R in a visual way, with the red box marking the risk and the green box marking the profit potential.
 On all these trades larger R:Rs could have been used to capture more profit, but that won’t always be the case.

-The bigger the R:R the longer you will be in trades for, the less trades you have each day, but the bigger your profits will be.
+The bigger the R:R the longer you will be in trades for and the less trades you have each day, but the bigger your profits could be on each trade.
 With a lower R:R you will typically have more trades, be in them for shorter periods of time, and have smaller profits on each trade.

 On stronger trending days, capitalize by using a bigger R:R. On choppy days, a lower R:R works better.